marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-at-a-glance.md

 - Mappings between the object model and the storage-specific schema can change without changing the application code.
 - Language-Integrated Query support (called LINQ to Entities) provides IntelliSense and compile-time syntax validation for writing queries against a conceptual model.

-The Entity Framework uses the Entity Data Model (EDM) to describe the application-specific object or “conceptual” model against which the developer programs.
+The Entity Framework uses the Entity Data Model (EDM) to describe the application-specific object or ?conceptual? model against which the developer programs.
 The EDM builds on the widely known Entity Relationship model (introduced by Dr. Peter Chen) to raise the abstraction level above logical database schemas.
 The EDM was developed with the primary goal of becoming the common data model across a suite of developer and server technologies from Microsoft.
 Thus an EDM created for use with the Entity Framework can also be leveraged with WCF Data Services (formerly ADO.NET Data Services), Windows Azure Table Storage, SharePoint 2010, SQL Server Reporting Services, and SQL Server PowerPivot for Excel, with more coming in the future.